RPagels/AzureMapsNet6/README.md

 # AzureMapsNet6

 ## Introduction
-These are an Azure Maps examples for the different ways to secure Azure Maps.
+These are Azure Maps examples for the different ways to secure Azure Maps.
+These are based off the blog post by Clemens.
+For an indepth overview, be sure to check it out at [Azure Maps Web Application Authentication](https://github.com/cschotte/Maps)

 ## Build & Deploy Status
 [![Build_and_Deploy](https://github.com/RPagels/AzureMapsNet6/actions/workflows/Build_and_Deploy.yml/badge.svg)](https://github.com/RPagels/AzureMapsNet6/actions/workflows/Build_and_Deploy.yml)